-Early in 2023, the Governance Committee reviewed the Corporation's 2022 financial results and determined the key factors contributing to each component's performance relative to target, as set out below:
+Early in 2024, the Governance Committee reviewed the Corporation's 2023 financial results and determined the key factors contributing to each component's performance relative to target, as set out below:

-- Consolidated sales exceeded target, driven by strong growth in the food and drug businesses. - Consolidated earnings exceeded target, driven by focused cost control measures. - EBIT margin was favourable relative to target, driven by gross profit rate improvement and operating leverage.
+- Consolidated sales exceeded target, driven by strong growth in the food and drug businesses. - Consolidated earnings exceeded target, driven by focused cost control measures. - EBIT margin was favourable relative to target, driven by gross profit rate improvement and operating leverage. - The Governance Committee exercised its discretion to reduce the overall STIP payout in recognition of the impact that items outside the control of management had on the Corporation's overall performance.

 ^{}Non-GAAP financial measure.
-See the note in the "Other Information" section of this Circular and section 17 of the 2022 MD&A.
+See the note in the "Other Information" section of this Circular and section 17 of the 2023 MD&A.

-In 2022, the Corporation continued to focus on its ESG initiatives, including the completion of numerous projects targeting fighting climate change, including carbon footprint reduction, elimination of food waste and reduction of plastic waste, and projects advancing social equity, including representation targets, Diversity, Equity and Inclusion training and community investment.
+In 2023, the Corporation continued to focus on its ESG initiatives, including the completion of numerous projects targeting fighting climate change, including carbon footprint reduction, elimination of food waste and reduction of plastic waste, and projects advancing social equity, including representation targets, Diversity, Equity and Inclusion training and community investment.
+The Governance Committee assessed the 2023 ESG performance objectives as follows: